Follow us on Twitter

 We hope to continue to provide a comprehensive service on a daily basis and deal with both urgent problems and monitoring of on-going conditions.

-We are now aware that we cannot continue to provide the present service, the only limit that presently exists is the requirement to be present at the surgery before 10am.
+We are now aware that we cannot continue to provide the present service, the only limit that presently exists is that there is only 26 available WALK-IN appointments every morning.

 We realise that we need to make changes but also that patients will need to be informed of the significant changes we plan.

-We plan on continuing the present "walk-in" service each morning , but with a limited number of patients per doctor and also some booked morning appointments.
-Once this limited number is exceeded, there will be the option to return on another morning.
+We plan on continuing the present "walk-in" service each morning , but with a limited number of patients per doctor and also some booked morning appointments released on Monday mornings at 8.30am for Tuesday to Friday of the current week (Monday morning appointments are released on Thursday afternoon).
+Once this limited number is exceeded, there will be the option to return on another morning or if it is a medical emergency the receptionist will take your phone number and your call will be triaged.

 The aim is to move to a service each morning which can be booked ahead in person, by telephone or on-line.